mrborges23/mypage.github.io/tutorial_2.md

 2. Upload the sequence alignment in `input file`.

 3. As we perform Bayesian inference, we will be using the MCMC algorithm.
-Please set the MCMC scheme to run for 50 000 generations using a single chain.
+Please set the MCMC to run for 50 000 generations using a single chain.
 In proper phylogenetic analyses, one has to run several chains, so the posterior space is properly explored.
 Here, we set the MCMC to one chain is to avoid taking too much of the webserver's load.

 4. Set the outgroup to one of the sequences: `M62320_HIVU455` or `K03454_HIVELI`.